Executor

 Type()->str

-: Get the executor’s type.Name()->str
+: Get the type of the executor.Name()->str

-: Get the executor’s name.ThreadSafe()->bool
+: Get the name of the executor.ThreadSafe()->bool

-: Returns whether the executor is thread-safe.IsInCurrentExecutor()->bool
+: Return whether this executor is thread-safe.IsInCurrentExecutor()->bool

-: Determines whether the current call is within this executor.Note: If it returns true, the current environment is definitely within this executor; if it returns false, the current environment may or may not be within this executor.
+: Determine whether the current environment is within this executor when this function is called.Note: If it returns true, the current environment is definitely within this executor; if it returns false, the current environment may or may not be within this executor.

 SupportTimerSchedule()->bool